Eddie Kramer: 1990s

 September 1992 saw the publication of a book co-authored by Kramer and John McDermott.
 Hendrix: Setting the Record Straight was built on Kramer's years of collaboration with Hendrix, augmented by fresh interviews with key musicians and other participants in the meteoric Hendrix career.

 In 1993 Kramer produced and engineered Stone Free: A Tribute to Jimi Hendrix, featuring tracks by Jeff Beck, Eric Clapton, The Cure, Buddy Guy, classical violinist Nigel Kennedy, Living Colour, jazz guitarist Pat Metheny, hip hop artists P.M.
 Dawn, Spin Doctors, and others.
 The album raised $750,000 for music and dance scholarships (Berklee College of Music, the Juilliard School, and Dance Theatre of Harlem), administered by the United Negro College Fund.

 In 1994 Kramer released a two-part video series, "Adventures in Modern Recording", utilizing interviews with Les Paul, the seminal guitarist as well as pioneer of both electric guitar development and modern recording techniques such as multi-tracking and looping.
 In the same year Kramer produced the Spin Doctors' single for Woodstock '94, as well as Buddy Guy's Slippin' In the 1995 Grammy winner for Best Blues Album and winner of the W.C.
 Handy Award for Album of the Year in 1996.
 Buddy Guy and the Saturday Nite Live Band with G.E.
 Smith, also produced by Kramer, was a 1996 Grammy nominee.

 At the time of his death, Jimi Hendrix had a considerable backlog of material recorded in anticipation of future album releases.
 In a multimillion-dollar lawsuit which concluded in 1995, the heirs of Jimi Hendrix won back the rights to his voluminous recordings.
 Since then, Kramer has served as co-producer of all Hendrix releases.

 Kramer produced a second Hendrix tribute album in 1995, In From the Storm.
 Its diverse artists' roster included the London Metropolitan Orchestra, Toots Thielemans, Carlos Santana, Robben Ford, Taj Mahal, Sting, Steve Vai, Buddy Miles, Brian May, and Bootsy Collins.
-In 1997 he produced Now, the third Paul Rogers studio album.
+In 1997 he produced Now, the third Paul Rodgers studio album.

 He won a 1999 Grammy award for his audio production on the video for Jimi Hendrix's live album Band of Gypsys.